namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

 got a lot more out of working in industry than I would have from taking more classes.
-Instead of two years of knowledge accumulation to get me to the same end result of hopefully working at a company like Facebook, I accumulated two years of valuable work experience.
+Instead of two years of knowledge accumulation to get me to the same end result of hopefully working at a company like Facebook, I accumulated two years of valuable work experience *at Facebook*.
 While peers in my age group are starting to wave their degrees around to apply for entry level positions, I recently interviewed at a bunch of companies and qualified predominantly for senior engineering roles.

-Most tech companies today already put out positions requiring "X level of education OR Y years of work experience", e.g. engineering BSc.
-OR 3 years of work relevant experience.
+Most tech companies today already put out positions requiring "X level of education OR Y years of work experience", e.g. BSc. in Engineering OR 3 years of work relevant experience.
 What's interesting about this is that realistically, the person who spent three years in the industry solving real problems will be a much more useful engineer than the person who spent three years learning how to